wenerme/wener/notes/ai/maas/maas-faq.md

 An error occurred while processing your request.
 You can retry your request, or contact us through our help center at help.openai.com if the error persists.
 Please include the request ID <request_id> in your message.

+This content was flagged for possible cybersecurity risk.
+If this seems wrong, try rephrasing your request.
+To get authorized for security work, join the Trusted Access for Cyber program: https://chatgpt.com/cyber

 {"type":"error","sequence_number":0,"error":{"type":"upstream_error","message":"stream_read_error","code":"stream_read_error"}}
 ```